lokalise/Blog-Authors-Info/docs/02-style-guide.md

 * :us: Your article should be written in US English.
 * :speech_balloon: Do not use overly complex words and sentences.
 We are an international company, with an international audience, all with varying levels of English mastery.
 We respect that and write clearly.
 Simple writing can be powerful and beautiful.
 Divide long sentences into shorter ones.
 Everyone (with at least a basic understanding of English) should be able to get a grasp of your explanations.
-* Our audience is busy.
+* :dart: Our audience is busy.
 Long introductions may be good for books or other creative writing, but not for our technical audience.
 That doesn’t mean that we only write short things.
 Long articles/posts/books could be great, but long introductions and long transitions between paragraphs are not.

 ## Tone and Narration

-* The tone of the article should be friendly.
+* :blush: The tone of the article should be friendly.
 You are not a strict mentor but rather a person who helps his/her colleagues to better understand a given topic.
 Adding a couple of appropriate jokes is okay too.
 On the other hand, don't get *too* informal:
   + :heavy_check_mark: The explanations should be confident, precise, clear, comprehensive, and fun.
   + :x: The explanations should not be overly pedantic, complicated, or patronising.
 * :family: In your explanations use words like "we" and "us" when appropriate (not "I" and "me").
 You are solving the given task together with the reader:
   + :heavy_check_mark: Next *we* are going to install the following software...
   + :x: Next *I* am going to install the following software...
-* Address the reader with the word "you":
+* :point_right: Address the reader with the word "you":
   + :heavy_check_mark: I hope *you* found this article helpful and interesting!
   + :x: I hope *readers* found this article helpful and interesting!
-* Explain complex terms.
+* :link: Explain complex terms.
 Provide links to relevant materials if needed.
 * Use transition words: "first", "next", "lastly", "therefore", "so", and other.
 * :no_mouth: Do not use slang and other inappropriate words (like swearing).
 "That dog won’t hunt" means "that’s not going to work" and unless you are in the American South, you probably won’t know that.
 Let’s avoid turns of phrase that are regional specific.
 * Do not attack any groups of people or start holy wars ("Linux is better/worse than Windows").